With Fall approaching, I’m trying my hand at acorn craft. Today I’m sharing the most effective way to prepare and paint real acorns!

 Acorn Craft Decor

 Until I started this acorn craft, I really didn’t notice that the gum ball machine has stylized oak leaves and even a squirrel on the metal face!
+It’s just begging to be loaded up with ‘gum ball’ acorns!

 But before loading in the acorns, I’m covering the very bottom so acorns don’t accidentally get stuck in the mechanism.